pramnora/bat/README.md

 **MKDIR** folderName - Creates a new folder with the specified name
 **REN** fileName1.txt fileName2.txt - Renames a file giving it a different file name
 **RMDIR** folderName - Removes the folder with the specified name
+**TREE** outputs the current folder/file directory in tree branch format to the console output screen

 **NOTE:** Above, wherever you see the word: asterix; replace this with the asterix symbol: (*), instead; unfortunately, MarkDown [.md] is NOT allowing me to include asterixes...because it uses an asterix to italicise text.